Airway Heights, Washington: Geography

-According to the United States Census Bureau, the city has a total area of 6.010 sqmi, all of it land.
+According to the United States Census Bureau, the city has a total area of 6.010 sqmi, all land.

 The community lies in the northeastern corner of the flat Columbia Plateau.
 While the plateau tends to be flat, the terrain locally is quite rugged as it is part of the Channeled Scablands.
 The "heights" in the city's name references its location at a higher elevation than the city center of Spokane.
-Traveling into Airway Heights along U.S. 2, the main road into the city, from Downtown Spokane, one will climb over 500 feet.
+Traveling into Airway Heights along U.S. Route 2, the main road into the city, from Downtown Spokane, one will climb over 500 feet.

-Highway 2 is the main east-west thoroughfare in the city.
-It connects Airway Heights with Fairchild to the west and Spokane to the east.
-Interstate 90 runs just a few miles south of the city.